scizeron/jidr/README.md

 ## Package the configuration

-In a zip file, you add all what is expected by your application.
+In a zip file, you add all is expected by your application.

 ## Artifact naming examples